DV

 What is the difference between QQQ and SPY?

-QQQ (Invesco QQQ Trust) tracks Nasdaq-100 Index with a growth strategy, while SPY (SPDR S&P 500 ETF Trust) tracks S&P 500 Index with a large cap approach.
+QQQ (Invesco QQQ Trust) tracks Nasdaq-100 Index with a growth approach, while SPY (SPDR S&P 500 ETF Trust) tracks S&P 500 Index with a large cap approach.
 They are issued by Invesco and State Street respectively.

 Can I hold both QQQ and SPY?